1966 North Rhine-Westphalia state election

 The 1966 North Rhine-Westphalia state election was held on 10 July 1966 to elect the 6th Landtag of North Rhine-Westphalia.
 The outgoing government was a coalition of the Christian Democratic Union (CDU) and Free Democratic Party (FDP) led by Minister-President Franz Meyers.

 The opposition Social Democratic Party (SPD) became the largest party in the state for the first time, coming just short of a majority with 49.5% of votes and 99 seats.
 The CDU declined to 43%, and the FDP made a slight improvement to 7.4%.
 Overall, the incumbent coalition retained a bare majority of 101 seats and was subsequently renewed.
 However, it only lasted a short time.
 The investiture of Meyers was troubled: he failed to win an absolute majority in the Landtag and was elected on the second ballot, which only required a simple majority, with 100 votes.

 On 1 November, a new federal government took office in the form of a grand coalition between the CDU and SPD, replacing the previous CDU–FDP coalition.
 Fearing the same could occur in North Rhine-Westphalia, especially given the government's razor-thin majority, the FDP withdrew from the state government the same day and offered talks with the SPD.
 The CDU subsequently did the same, and though SPD leader Heinz Kühn initially supported a grand coalition, a clear majority of the SPD base and parliamentary group favoured the FDP.
 They came to an agreement and Kühn was elected Minister-President by the Landtag on 8 December, winning 112 votes in favour to 85 against.
 After this defeat, the CDU remained in opposition until 2005.
+This marked the first time since Lower Saxony in 1959 (DP to SPD) that party control changed in a German state.
+Another state would not change hands before 1976, when Lower Saxony again changed from SPD to CDU government.